ctoec/data-visualization/README.md

 This instance of Superset is configured with the file in `config/superset_config.py`.
 Additional configuration options can be found here: `https://github.com/apache/superset/blob/master/superset/config.py`

-### Enrollment data

-Data used in charts for this instance of Superset will be uploaded manually through the Superset UI and stored in the uploaded_data schema of the postgres database.
-This data includes:
-- `src/data_integration/july_2020/data/stripped_file` named as table july_2020 in the database.

 ### Initial Database Setup

 When the database is initially built it needs to be set up with the following steps: